gramhagen/ml-dashboard/docs/index.rst

 ..
-Obeya documentation master file, created by sphinx-quickstart on Sat Mar  5 18:55:22 2016.
+ML-Dashboard documentation master file, created by sphinx-quickstart on Sat Mar  5 18:55:22 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Obeya's documentation!
+Welcome to ML-Dashboard's documentation!
 =================================

 Contents: